couldnotthinkofausername/NierWMBExport/README.md

 ctrl+A and apply location, scale, rot and MAKE SURE the bone is PARENTED to the mesh no the other way around

 changed "contents = open("[wmb filepath]", "wb+")"

+this ONLY exports for WEAPONS do not try to use on any other models